saucelabs/elemental-next/frontend/docs/updated-tips/53-growl/python.md

 ## Intro

-Good test reports are a fundamental component of successful test automation.
-But running down a test failure by looking at a test report can be a real pain sometimes.

-Leaving you with no choice but to roll up your sleeves and get your hands dirty with debug statements, or step through things piece by piece -- all for the sake of trying to track down a transient issue.
+Good test reports are a fundamental component of successful test automation, but running down a test failure by looking at a test report can be a real pain sometimes.
+Oftentimes, you're left to decipher debug statements, or go through things piece by piece -- all for the sake of trying to track down a transient issue.

-## Use Case
+## A Solution

 By leveraging something like [jQuery Growl](http://ksylvest.github.io/jquery-growl/) you can output non-interactive debugging statements directly to the page you're testing.

-## A Solution

 With Growl way you can see helpful information and more-likely correlate it to the test actions that are being taken.
 This can a boon for your test runs when coupled with screenshots and/or video recordings of your test runs